 I do not know of any specific benefits that sodium ascorbate adds to soap, but if it behaves like other salts, it may increase the soap hardness when used in moderation.
 I do not know that this has been confirmed, however.

 This acid is not often used in soap.
-If you decide to try it, I suggest using 10 g ascorbic acid for every 1000 g oils (1% ppo).
+If you decide to try it, I suggest using 10 g ascorbic acid for every 1000 g fats (1% of total fat weight).

 When using ascorbic acid in your recipe, add the appropriate extra weight of lye needed to react with the acid.
 If you do not add extra lye, the acid will increase the superfat in your soap.

 NaOH for ascorbic acid, grams = Ascorbic acid, grams X 2.02 / 10